 Organisations across industries worldwide are expected to produce safe products and establish a secure working environment.
 This can be achieved by looking at foreseeable hazards that could occur and by devising mechanisms to deal with such hazards.
 While every company has risks and liabilities with such hazards, a company’s true nature stands out in the way they approach to control these hazards.
 This approach is formulated by international regulatory bodies that employers and employees follow in tandem, wherein the regulations depend on the nature of work an organisation performs.
 Working together hand in hand, an organization can look at achieving functional safety for every entity involved.
 This leads us to the topic of functional safety compliance.

-Before we dwell on functional safety compliance, it is important to understand the context and definitions of different aspects that constitute functional safety.
+Before we dwell on functional safety compliance and understand why functional safety is important, it is essential to understand the context and definitions of different aspects that constitute functional safety.
 Safety can be first defined as being free from any unacceptable risk that could cause damage to one’s health or cause physical harm.
-This could be caused either directly or indirectly from damage to property or the environment.
-Risk on the other hand, can be defined as the amalgamation of the severity of harm that can be caused, and the probability of harm being caused.
+This could be caused directly or indirectly by damage to property or the environment.
+On the other hand, risk can be defined as the amalgamation of the severity of harm that can be caused, and the probability of harm being caused.

 Functional safety can then be defined as the process of achieving the “absence of unwanted/unreasonable risk that is caused by hazards which take place due to malfunctioning of programmable/electrical/electronic systems.”
 Functional safety is a pivotal part of the overall safety that ensures a system or equipment is operating appropriately to the inputs.

-Failure in an operation can either be a Systematic Failure which can be eliminated only by changing the operational or manufacturing process, design and procedures; or can be a Random HW Failure which can occur at any point, unpredictably, during the lifetime of the process.
+Failure in operation can either be a systematic failure that can be eliminated only by changing the operational or manufacturing process, design and procedures; or can be a Random HW Failure that can occur at any point, unpredictably, during the lifetime of the process.

 Safety-critical industries need to comply with safety standards pertaining to their industrial sector.
 Here is a list of a few Functional Safety Standards associated with different Industries.